joshrp/moonlight-docs/Setup-Guide.md

     * If you can't get your host gaming PC to 10/10, you won't be able to use this method for streaming over the Internet with your ISP.

-    * If your client device doesn't score 10/10 but your host PC does, you can try the [Cloudflare 1.1.1.1 app for iOS and Android](https://1.1.1.1/) with the free 'WARP' feature to gain IPv6 connectivity on networks that don't natively support it.
+    * If your client device doesn't score 10/10 but your host PC does, you can try the [Cloudflare 1.1.1.1 app for Windows, macOS, iOS, and Android](https://1.1.1.1/) with the free 'WARP' feature to gain IPv6 connectivity on networks that don't natively support it.

 2. Install the [GameStream IPv6 Forwarder](https://github.com/moonlight-stream/GS-IPv6-Forwarder#instructions) on your host gaming PC (same PC that runs GeForce Experience).
 This step is only required if you do not have the [Moonlight Internet Hosting Tool](https://github.com/moonlight-stream/Internet-Streaming-Helper/releases) already installed.

+3. If your router has an IPv6 firewall, you may need to create IPv6 firewall rules on your router to allow TCP ports 47984-48010 and UDP ports 47998-48010 through the firewall.
+The GameStream IPv6 Forwarder will create the rules for you if possible, but not many routers support this feature.
+If your IPv6 Moonlight connection is failing, this is most likely the reason.

-3. If Moonlight already found your gaming PC automatically while on the same network, it should connect to your PC over IPv6 without any additional steps.
+4. If Moonlight already found your gaming PC automatically while on the same network, it should connect to your PC over IPv6 without any additional steps.
 If you haven't already paired to your gaming PC while on the same network, click Add PC and type the IPv6 address of your host gaming PC.

 All officially supported Moonlight clients (iOS/tvOS, PC, Android) support streaming from servers over IPv6.
 Unofficial clients (Embedded, Vita) may not.